jatin-sharmaa/CodeSnippetsforSalesforce/README.md

-input:file-aura | File input fields support upload of single or multiple files and can restrict the accepted file types input:email-aura | Email input fields are for entering email addresses input:password-aura | Password input fields obscure your text input combobox-aura | A combobox enables you to select only one option. card:basic-aura | Aura Basic Card icon:aura | Aura Icon
+input:file-aura | File input fields support upload of single or multiple files and can restrict the accepted file types input:email-aura | Email input fields are for entering email addresses input:password-aura | Password input fields obscure your text input input:checkbox-aura | Checkbox options can be required or disabled. combobox-aura | A combobox enables you to select only one option. card:basic-aura | Aura Basic Card icon:aura | Aura Icon